alizaib-coder/loops-demo/README.md

 # loops-demo
-this is simple for loop project
+this is a simple for-loop project
+Author ALI ZAIB